MattMoony/figaro/README.md

 $ python -m pip install -r requirements.txt
 ```

-... if you're on Windows and you get an error when installing `PyAudio` try downloading a PIP wheel suitable for your Python version from the link provided in [References](#References).
+... if you're on **Windows** and you get an error when installing `PyAudio` try downloading a PIP wheel suitable for your Python version from the link provided in [References](#References).

+... if you're on **Linux** and you get an error when installing the `pypiwin32` and `pywin32`, remove them from the `requirements.txt` list and try installing the dependencies once more.
+Everything should work now. *(This workaround shouldn't have to exist, so I will work on finding a better dependency management system)*

 If everything works out, you're good to go!